-Permits are available from the Environment Agency or East Staffordshire Borough Council (the regulators), depending upon the category your business falls within:
+Permits are issued by the Environment Agency or the Council (both referred to as the regulator), depending upon the category your business falls within:

 - Part A(1) installations or mobile plants are regulated by the Environment Agency

-- Part A(2) and Part B installations or mobile plants are regulated by the Local Authority, except waste operations carried out at Part B installations which are regulated by the Environment Agency
+- Part A(2) and Part B installations and mobile plant are regulated by the Local Authority, except waste operations carried out at Part B installations which are regulated by the Environment Agency

-- waste operations or mobile waste plant carried out other than at an installation, or by Part A or Part B mobile plants, are regulated by the Environment Agency
+- waste operations or mobile waste plant carried out other than at an installation, or by Part A or Part B mobile plant, are regulated by the Environment Agency

 - mining waste operations are regulated by the Environment Agency

-It is an offence under the Environmental Permitting (England & Wales) Regulations 2010 to operate a prescribed process without a permit to operate.
+It is a criminal offence to operate a prescribed process without a permit.